 Schwartz serves on the executive committee of the board of directors of the Tampa Theatre and the advisory committees of the Society of Corporate Secretaries and Governance Professionals Southeastern Chapter and the Florida Directors' Institute.
 Schwartz formerly served as president of the Association of Corporate Counsel's West Central Florida Chapter and as chair of the Hillsborough County Bar Association's Corporate Counsel Section.

-Gordon L. Gillette is president of Tampa Electric and Peoples Gas Systems.
-He is responsible for the operations of both utilities, including Energy Supply, Electric and Natural Gas Delivery, Customer Care, Fuels Management, and Regulatory Affairs.
+Gordon L. Gillette is president of Tampa Electric and Florida Operations, which includes TECO Peoples Gas System.
+He is responsible for the operations of both utilities, including Business Strategy and Renewables, Energy Supply, Electric and Natural Gas Delivery, Customer Care, Fuels Management, State and Community Relations, and Regulatory Affairs.

-Gillette received both his Bachelor of Science in Mechanical Engineering and his Master of Science in Engineering Management from the University of South Florida (USF).
+Gillette received both his Bachelor of Science in Mechanical Engineering and his Master of Science in Engineering Management from the University of South Florida (USF) and in 2016 was recognized by USF with a Distinguished Alumnus Award.
 A licensed Professional Engineer, Gillette is a member of the American Society of Mechanical Engineers and the Florida Engineering Society.
 A graduate of The Tampa Connection Leadership Program and the Harvard Business School Advanced Management Program, he has also completed doctoral level coursework in Industrial Engineering at USF.

 Gillette serves on the board of the American Gas Association, chairing its Audit Committee and is chair of the American Gas Foundation.
 He serves on the boards of Enterprise Florida and is past chair of the Tampa Hillsborough Economic Development Corporation, is chair of the Florida Coordinating Group, and is past chair of the Florida Reliability Coordinating Council.